tianhaoz95/time_since/NOTE.md

 If you don't see a plugins block, your project was likely created with an older template version, in which case it is most likely defined in the top-level build.gradle file (/Users/tianhaozhou/fun/time_since/android/build.gradle) by the ext.kotlin_version property.
 ```

+Your task is to combine the "custom date" and "schedule" button in the status screen into a drop down menu.
+The drop down menu can be opened with a icon button with 3 dot icon.
+The icon button should be to the right of the "Log Now" button.
+The size of the icon button should be only the size of the icon, no need to take half of the row.
+The icon button should have the same border and fill color as the buttons in the manage screen.

 === Backlog ===

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package: